How does the female reproductive system work?

 - These hormones (FSH and LH) also trigger an increase in the production of the female hormone estrogen.

 - As estrogen levels rise, like a switch, it turns off the production of follicle-stimulating hormone.
 This careful balance of hormones allows the body to limit the number of follicles that will prepare eggs to be released.

 - As the follicular phase progresses, one follicle in one ovary becomes dominant and continues to mature.
 This dominant follicle suppresses all of the other follicles in the group.
 As a result, they stop growing and die.
 The dominant follicle continues to produce estrogen.

-The ovulatory phase, or ovulation, starts about 14 days after the follicular phase started.
-The ovulatory phase is the midpoint of the menstrual cycle, with the next menstrual period starting about 2 weeks later.
+The ovulatory phase (ovulation) usually starts about 14 days after the follicular phase started, but this can vary.
+The ovulatory phase falls between the follicular phase and luteal phase.
+Most women will have a menstrual period 10 to 16 days after ovulation.
 During this phase, the following events occur:

 - The rise in estrogen from the dominant follicle triggers a surge in the amount of luteinizing hormone that is produced by the brain.

 - This causes the dominant follicle to release its egg from the ovary.

 - As the egg is released (a process called ovulation) it is captured by finger-like projections on the end of the fallopian tubes (fimbriae).
 The fimbriae sweep the egg into the tube.

 - For one to five days prior to ovulation, many women will notice an increase in egg white cervical mucus.
 This mucus is the vaginal discharge that helps to capture and nourish sperm on its way to meet the egg for fertilization.

 The luteal phase begins right after ovulation and involves the following processes: